 For a 1-year-old who has a CT scan of the abdomen, estimated lifetime risk of developing cancer is increased by 0.18%.
-If an elderly patient has this test, risk is lower.
+If an older patient has this test, risk is lower.

 Risk also depends on the tissue being irradiated.
 Lymphoid tissue, bone marrow, blood, and the testes, ovaries, and intestines are considered very radiosensitive; in adults the central nervous and musculoskeletal systems are relatively radioresistant.